Our Amazing Volunteers at the Pearl Harbor Visitor Center!

 “I wear this volunteer uniform with pride, just like I did when I was on active duty in the United States Marine Corps.”

-Whether it’s assisting visitors at the theater, handing out tickets, or giving briefings and directing people to the bathrooms, VALR volunteer Tony Stewart says it’s given him a sense of purpose.
+Whether it’s assisting visitors at the theater, handing out tickets, or giving briefings and directing people to the bathrooms, VALR volunteer Tony Stewart says his role has given him a sense of purpose.

 "I get to interact with so many people," he said.
-"I love dealing with different people, especially from all cultures and all walks of life.
-So it’s very gratifying, and it’s very humbling, as well."
+"I love dealing with different individuals, especially from all cultures and walks of life.
+It’s very gratifying, and it’s very humbling, as well."

 Originally from North Carolina, Tony was stationed in Oahu in 2004.
-When he retired from the Marine Corps, he never left the island.
-He started volunteering and was drawn to Pearl Harbor in part due to his interest in history.
+After retiring from the Marine Corps, he never left the island.
+He started volunteering at Pearl Harbor, drawn in part by his interest in history.

 "I’ve always had a passion to know more about World War II and how it started," he said.
-“This is where we got into the war and this is where the ship [is] that the peace treaty was signed on.
-On top of that, I served on the Missouri.
-So I have connections from a military standpoint."
+“This is where we got into the war, and this is where the ship [is] that the peace treaty was signed on.
+On top of that, I served on the USS Missouri, so I have connections from a military standpoint."

-He said he’s thankful to be a part of the team at VALR.
-"Everybody has that one thing, is that they care," he said.
+Tony expresses gratitude for being part of the team at VALR.
+"Everybody has that one thing, which is that they care," he said.
 "And that’s rare.
 I haven’t met one person that wasn’t compassionate or concerned about the welfare of our guests."

 Outside the theater, Ann gives visitors information about their program.

-Park Volunteer Ann retired from Pearl Harbor as a Dept. of Defense civil servant several years ago.
-She’s also a retired US Army Reservist and has lived in Hawaii for 20 years.
+Park Volunteer Ann retired from Pearl Harbor as a Department of Defense civil servant several years ago.
+She’s also a retired U.S. Army Reservist and has lived in Hawaii for 20 years.

-“The best part of my volunteer day is being in the Shrine Room and telling people about the men within Arizona - those who've been there for 75 years, and those who chose to return to rejoin their shipmates,” she said.
-“The other favorite thing to do is talk with folks.
+“The best part of my volunteer day is being in the Shrine Room and telling people about the men within the Arizona—those who've been there for 75 years and those who chose to return to rejoin their shipmates,” she said.
+“Another favorite thing to do is talk with folks.
 You never know what you can learn from them.”

 Rick in the USS Arizona Memorial Shrine Room with visitors.